xiaonanln/go-skiplist/README.md

 # go-skiplist
-Skip List implementation in Golang
+Skip List implementation in Golang.
+It is not ready!

 ## Installation
 `go get github.com/xiaonanln/go-skiplist`